Rosetta (film)

-Rosetta is a 1999 Belgian-French film written and directed by the Dardenne brothers.
-It is about a teenager (played by Émilie Dequenne) who lives in a caravan park with her alcoholic mother.
-Trying to survive and to escape her situation, she makes numerous attempts at securing a job, which would allow her to move away from the caravan and her dysfunctional mother and have a stable life.
+Rosetta is a 1999 coming-of-age drama film written and directed by Luc and Jean-Pierre Dardenne.
+The film follows the story of a teenager (Émilie Dequenne), residing in a caravan park with her alcoholic mother.
+In her quest for survival and a better life, she tirelessly seeks employment in order to break free from her tumultuous living situation, hoping to leave behind the caravan and her dysfunctional mother for a more stable and secure life.